 The system consists of Tandem's groundbreaking touchscreen t:slim X2 pump that can be remotely updated from home, so customers don't need to trade in for a new piece of hardware every time some functionality gets upgraded.
 The pump connects with the Dexcom G6 CGM (continuous glucose monitor), providing glucose prediction and auto insulin shut-off when a low is predicted 20 minutes in advance.
 FDA has cleared it for use in making dosing decisions without the need for fingerstick calibrations to reset accuracy.
 The CGM data is displayed directly on the t:slim X2 pump touchscreen with all the typical graphs and data displays.

 What's unique is that Basal-IQ can automatically shut off insulin delivery when your glucose level's predicted to drop below 80 mg/dL or if you cross below that 70 mg/dL mark.
-Instead of automatically stopping delivery for a set period of time, the system immediately resumes insulin once CGM data shows you're back in range and rising toward safe levels again.
+Instead of automatically stopping delivery for a set period of time, the system immediately resumes insulin once CGM data shows your glucose levels are starting to rise again.

 Basal-IQ: impressive results